satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 \*Proposed improvements for publication review:\*

+These existing code review systems, while suitable for code, have certain drawbacks for reviewing scientific articles.
+For examples, the

 We propose to draw ideas from to enable ordered and systematic discussions of the editorial content of scientific work, including text and associated code.